 Creation of the standards is conducted through face-to-face meetings, teleconferences, and the deployment of our eWorkspace (electronic workspace) providing committee members secure access to documents, commenting and voting anywhere anytime via the Internet.

-The EIA Standards Council (ESC) strives for a balance of participants in each of its committees from three general categories; Users, Producers, and General Interest in the electronics and electrical industry.
+The EIA Standards Committee (ESC) strives for a balance of participants in each of its committees from three general categories; Users, Producers, and General Interest in the electronics and electrical industry.
 Participation in the ECIA standards programs is open to all individuals who are directly and materially affected by matters addressed by the work.
 The ESC is presently specifically seeking additional participation by the User category.
 This typically includes, but is not limited to, OEMs, ODMs, Contract Manufacturers, and Electronics Distributors.

 Please direct any questions concerning the programs to: